mtimmin65/Engineering_4_Notebook/README.md

 ## Launch_Pad_Part_1

 ### Assignment Description
-make code that counts down from ten to zero and prints liftoff.
+write code that counts down from ten to zero and prints liftoff on the serial monitor.

 ### Evidence